AZDNice/keytest/README.md

     PASS: e*d == 1 mod LCM(p-1,q-1)

 Each of the statements on the right are requirements of the key.
-For instance, the first test requires that the `e` parameter of the RSA key is less than `2^16`.
+For instance, the first test requires that the `e` parameter of the RSA key is greater than `2^16`.

 ## Changelog